varnish/Varnish-Book/varnish_book.rst

 HTTP
 ====

-*This chapter is for the webdeveloper course only*
+*This chapter is for the web-developer course only*

 This chapter covers: